magento/storefront-message-broker/README.md

 ## Installation
 Message Broker can be installed in 2 ways:
  - Monolithic installation: just copy files to your Magento root folder.
-This is only for development purposes, do not be use in the production.
+This is for development purposes only, do not use in production.
  - Standalone installation: recommended approach, install Message Broker as a standalone installation

 ### Standalone Project Installation